-But don’t think your baby cannot communicate because they can’t produce the sounds yet.
+But don’t think your baby cannot communicate because they can’t produce understandable words yet.
 Your baby comprehends a lot more than you know and is eager to share his needs with you.
-This is one of the reasons why we love teaching babies modified sign language but is it something you should do?
+This is one of the reasons why we love teaching babies modified sign language... but is it something you should do?

 That is, of course, personal preference.
 It takes some patience and a lot of practice, but it can be gratifying when your baby uses signs to communicate with you.

 Here are some commonly asked questions and our top tips for introducing sign language.

 Will it affect your baby’s ability to speak or delay his speech?